jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **[Cawley hitch.][cawley-hitch]**
 A good friction loop.
-Use in place of the midshipman's hitch or taut-line hitch, for use in tensioning guylines or mooring a jet-ski.
+Use in place of the midshipman's hitch or taut-line hitch, for use in tensioning guylines or mooring a boat.
 To tie down an aircraft, use nested pairs of Cawley hitches.

 I tested eight friction loops.
 Check out the [results][friction-loop-test].